wanghaisheng/responsive-landing-page-starter/content/blog/en/phone-call-web-browser-nexmo-in-app-voice-vue-js-dr.md

 })
 ```

 The `userAcl` variables provide a set of claims or access rules that are used when creating the JWT along with the application ID, a `sub` for the name of the user and an `exp` as an expiry time for the JWT.
-See the [JWT and ACL overview](https://developer.nexmo.com/stitch/concepts/jwt-acl) in Nexmo Developer for more information.
+See the [JWT and ACL overview](https://developer.vonage.com/conversation/guides/jwt-acl) in Vonage Developer for more information.

 Restarting the node `index.js` processing and accessing `http://localhost:3000/no-auth` will show a real JWT having been generated.